hectorrosell/AdaptiveShowcaseTest/README.md

 # install dependencies listed in bower.json
 $ bower install
 ```
-To make the minimize version of the project run the following command:
+To make the distribution version of the application run the following command:

 ```sh
 $ grunt dist